Intune Policy Assignment Classification Easy Secrets of using Graph API with PowerShell

 • Also, to get the application type, you would be retrieving the "@odata.type"

-• Based on the application type, you can have a check logic to see if it is a Win32 app.
+• You can check the logic based on the application type to see if it is a Win32 app.
 Then you can check for the App_Install_Context, which is the below parameter as present in the value returned for a Win32 app.

 "installExperience":